Subspace method of moments for ab initio 3-D single-particle cryo-EM reconstruction: Numerical Results

-Firstly, we use subspace MoM to reconstruct volumes from the synthetic datasets.
-For all datasets, we obtain the low-rank approximations using the CUR-based method described in Section~\ref{sec:CTFs} with the sampling rule~\eqref{eqn:sampling_rule}.
-When forming the subspace moments, we downsample the images to size $64\times 64$.
-For the second moment, we sample the index set $\mathcal{J}\subset [64^2]$ with size $|\mathcal{J}|=400$.
-For the third moment, we sample the index set $\tilde \cS\subset [64^2]$ with size $|\tilde \cS|=400$ and $\tilde \cJ \subset [64^4]$ with size $|\tilde \cJ|=14400$.
+Next, we apply SubspaceMoM to the same datasets.
+The subspace moments are estimated using the CUR-based approach described in Section~\ref{sec:CTFs} with the sampling rule~\eqref{eqn:sampling_rule}.
+When forming the subspace moments, we downsample the images to size $36\times 36$.
+For the second moment, we sample the index set $\mathcal{J}\subset [36^2]$ with size $|\mathcal{J}|=400$.
+For the third moment, we sample the index set $\tilde \cS\subset [36^2]$ with size $|\tilde \cS|=400$ and $\tilde \cJ \subset [36^4]$ with size $|\tilde \cJ|=14400$.
 These sampling sets are used for all datasets.
 Finally, we obtain the subspace moments with dimension parameters $r_1=r_2=220,r_3=120$ for all datasets.
-Forming the subspace moments only takes about 6 minutes and the precomputation takes about 1 hour.
-The optimization involving only the first subspace moment~\eqref{eqn:firststageoptm} takes less than $11$ minutes, the optimization involving he first two subspace moments~\eqref{eqn:secondstageoptm} takes about $3$ hours and the optimization involving all three subspace moments~\eqref{eqn:subspaceMoM} takes $6$ to $10$ hours.
-Therefore, our method completes each reconstruction within 15 hours.
-The achieved resolutions are $18.72 \A, 19.32 \A$ and $29.46 \A$ for datasets with SNRs of $1/4$, $1/16$, and $1/64$, respectively.
-Although our method is limited to low-resolution reconstructions, it yields reasonable approximations across all datasets, as illustrated in~\cref{fig:comparisons}.
+We reconstruct the volume and the viewing direction density with truncation parameters $L=10$ and $P=4$.
+We use the same quadrature rule as in Section~\ref{sec:test_snrs}.
+Forming the subspace moments only takes about 4 minutes and the precomputation takes about $14$ minutes.
+The optimization involving only the first subspace moment~\eqref{eqn:firststageoptm} takes less than $3$ minutes, the optimization involving the first two subspace moments~\eqref{eqn:secondstageoptm} takes less than $2$ hours and the optimization involving all three subspace moments~\eqref{eqn:subspaceMoM} takes less than $4$ hours.
+Therefore, our method completes each reconstruction within $7$ hours.
+The achieved resolutions are $18.10 \A, 18.96 \A$ and $27.73 \A$ for datasets with SNRs of $1/16$, $1/64$, and $1/256$, respectively.
+Although our method is limited to low-resolution reconstructions, it is more robust than the SGD-based method in high-noise settings, as illustrated in~\cref{fig:comparisons}.